Directed Evolution

 Travel to an international conference to showcase your results, connect with other teams from around the world, network with leaders in the field, and enjoy the chance to win prizes and awards.
 Celebrate at the after-party—all expenses covered!

-Learn new lab techniques and protocols.
-While we’ll support you, especially in the early phases, we expect you to proactively seek out knowledge and resources.
+• Learn new lab techniques and protocols.
+While we’ll support you, especially in the early phases, you will need to proactively seek out knowledge and resources.

 This may sound daunting at first, and some experience certainly helps in successfully participating in an iDEC project.
 However, we’ve found that most of these skills can be learned and improved along the way.
 We also plan to have a group of more experienced iDEC members available to support you during the initial stages of the project.